Adolis García Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Mariners pitching staff ranks 12th in the league.
+- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks ninth in the league.

-- The Mariners have the sixth-ranked team ERA among all MLB pitching staffs (3.52).
+- The Mariners have the fifth-ranked team ERA across all league pitching staffs (3.38).

-- The Mariners allow the second-fewest home runs in baseball (24 total, 0.7 per game).
+- Mariners pitchers combine to allow 24 home runs (0.7 per game), the first-fewest in baseball.

-- Gilbert (1-1 with a 4.01 ERA and 40 strikeouts in 33 2/3 innings pitched) makes the start for the Mariners, his seventh of the season.
+- Castillo (2-0 with a 2.38 ERA and 43 strikeouts in 41 2/3 innings pitched) makes the start for the Mariners, his eighth of the season.

-- In his most recent time out on Thursday, the right-hander tossed six innings against the Oakland Athletics, allowing two earned runs while surrendering three hits.
+- The righty last appeared on Saturday against the Houston Astros, when he tossed seven innings, allowing four earned runs while giving up five hits.

-- The 26-year-old has put up an ERA of 4.01, with 10.7 strikeouts per nine innings, in six games this season.
-Opponents are batting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.